NCERT Class 12 Biology Chapter 2 Notes Sexual Reproduction in Flowering Plants - Free CBSE Notes

 • Dense cytoplasm and nucleus

-For example, Parthenium, cause severe types of allergies and bronchial/lungs diseases in some people and leads to chronic respiratory disorders– asthma, bronchitis, etc.
+For example, Parthenium causes severe types of allergies and bronchial/lung diseases in some people and leads to chronic respiratory disorders– asthma, bronchitis, etc.

-The viability of pollen grain varies from species to species and should land on stigma before this period to germinate.
-Pollen grains of a large number of species are stored in liquid nitrogen at temperature – 196 degree, called pollen bank.
+The viability of pollen grains varies from species to species, and they should land on the stigma before this period to germinate.
+Pollen grains of a large number of species are stored in liquid nitrogen at a temperature of – 196 °C, called a pollen bank.

 -Multicarpellary and syncarpous pistil- Papaver